 - a) The City regularly adopts an annual balanced budget and ensures regular audits of the City's finances are conducted (see Financial Overview Budget). - b) From FY 2016-17 to FY 2020-21 the City's net position increased by 39.5% from \$57.1 million to \$79.6 million (see Financial Overview Audit). - c) The City has a large amount of debt tied to its wastewater treatment plant and other leases and loans for City equipment and infrastructure (see Financial Overview Long-term Liabilities). - d) Increases in pension and other post employment benefit obligations have led to a substantial unrestricted fund deficit.
-The City has been making efforts to decrease obligations and increase revenues which will be reflected in future audits.
-However, the City may still be susceptible to financial distress in the event of unexpected large scale emergencies (see Financial Overview Audit). - e) According to the CA State Auditor's Interactive Dashboard, the Overall Risk of Financial Distress for the City of Placerville has fluctuated from moderate to high risk over the study period ending with high risk for FY19-20.
-For FY2019-20, the City received 39.81 out of 100 points possible by the State Auditor.
-This was due to limited fund reserves, high debt burden, and low liquidity along with concerns regarding pension funding and other post-employment benefits (OPEB) funding.
-Based on this assessment and the increasing unrestricted fund deficit as detailed below, the City could be at risk of financial hardship (see Financial Overview Financial Measurements).
+The City has been making efforts to decrease obligations and increase revenues which will be reflected in future audits (see Financial Overview Audit).